WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 ```
 Note that it will create a directory called "labels" that we do not need, you can ignore the txt files and that directory as they are not used.
 There is an option to not create them as well, but it doesn't hurt anything if they do get created.
 Also note that the names in the files above are just arbitrary names here for demonstration purposes.

-We will also not be using anything but the "training" data in this guide; future realeases will include how to improve the creation of trained weights using the others, but for now the only CSVs and images we will be using are the "Training" datasets.
+We will also not be using anything but the "training" data in this guide; future releases will include how to improve the creation of trained weights using the others, but for now the only CSVs and images we will be using are the "Training" datasets.

 ## Create the .data, the .cfg, and the .names files: